dembwright/dembwright.github.io/_pages/civic-tech/index.md

 permalink: /civic-tech/
 ---

 Welcome to the Civic Tech section.
-Here you can find resources and discussions on civic technology, open data, and more.
+Here you can find resources and discussions on civic technology, open data portals, and more.

 - [Open Data]({{ '/civic-tech/open-data/' | relative_url }})